IGNF/myria3d/README.md

 python run.py experiment=PN_debug
 ```

-Evaluate the model and get inference reuslts on the validation dataset
+Evaluate the model and get inference results on the validation dataset
 ```yaml
 # to evaluate and infer at the same time
 python run.py experiment=PN_infer_val trainer.resume_from_checkpoint=/path/to/checkpoints.ckpt